stackevo/spudreq/draft-trammell-stackevo-spud-req.md

 Grouping packets into tubes requires some sort of notional tube identifier;
 for purposes of this discussion we will assume this identifier to be a simple vector of N bits.
-The properties of the tube identifier are subject to tradeoffs on the requirements for privacy, secuity, ease of implementation, and header overhead efficiency.
+The properties of the tube identifier are subject to tradeoffs on the requirements for privacy, security, ease of implementation, and header overhead efficiency.

 We first assume that the 5-tuple of source and destination IP address, UDP (or